 - It simply just Works!

-- Plenty of fancy features I am not yet using
+- Plenty of fancy features; some of which I am using.

 - Replaceable case

 - Zones are well organized and copyable between XPR models

 Here is what i don’t like:

 - Price – Yes, there is a reason why – it is indestructible!

 - Not enough memory for Contacts

 - Expensive CPS

 - Fairly Heavy, but it feels like quality!